-

 Our teams are working hard to safely care for our patients and there are a few things you can do to help.

-- If you are experiencing diarrhoea or vomiting, or if you have had these symptoms within the past 48 hours, please do not visit the hospital.
+- If you have diarrhoea or vomiting, or if you have had these symptoms within the past 48 hours, please do not visit the hospital.

-- If on-site, please wash your hands with soap and water regularly.
-Hand gel is available but does not protect against Norovirus.
+- If you are visiting our sites, please wash your hands with soap and water regularly.
+Hand gel is available but does not protect against Norovirus (diarrhoea or vomiting).

 If you need urgent medical advice that isn't an emergency, please visit our Know Where to Go page for information on the services available to you.